Sharmarke Ali Saleh: Architectural Work

 During his rule, Haji Sharmarke Ali Saleh initiated significant architectural enhancements in both Zeila and Berbera.
 Lieutenant Cruttenden, reporting in 1847, noted the markedly "improved appearance of Zeila" following Sharmarke’s personal investment in repairing the city’s stone fortifications and applying his own distinctive coloration to their surfaces, signaling his authority over the region.
-He was also credited with the construction of a new mosque in the city, reinforcing both civic pride and religious presence Wikipedia.
+He was also credited with the construction of a new mosque in the city, reinforcing both civic pride and religious presence.
 “Lieut.
 Cruttenden noted the improved appearance of Zeila in 1847 after Haji Sharmarke’s repairs of the stone city walls with his own colours signalling his rule also construction of a new mosques.”These improvements served both practical and symbolic purposes, demonstrating Sharmarke’s leadership and the city’s growing prosperity.
 By restoring key urban features, he aimed to showcase the political and economic revival under his rule, supporting his efforts to expand influence toward Harar and the Ogaden.